-The Management Company may also act as management company for other UCITS funds and as alternative investment fund manager to alternative investment funds (both terms as defined in the Alternative Investment Fund Managers Directive 2011/61/EU), in addition to the Fund.
+The Management Company may also act as management company for other UCITS funds and as alternative investment funds (both terms as defined in the Alternative Investment Fund Managers Directive 2011/61/EU), in addition to the Fund.
 As at the date of this Prospectus, the Management Company acts as the management company for the Fund and one alternative investment fund.
 The Management Company may also manage portfolios of investments, including those owned by pension funds, in accordance with mandates given by investors on a discretionary, client-by-client basis.